 Two of the main users of phosphorus are plants and algae.
-In Lake Simcoe, zebra mussels have filtered out most of the algae which has resulted in higher water clarity, which allows the sunlight to penetrate deeper into the water, encouraging abundant plant growth.
+In Lake Simcoe, quagga mussels have filtered out most of the algae which has resulted in higher water clarity, which allows the sunlight to penetrate deeper into the water, encouraging abundant plant growth.

 Aquatic plants get up to 97% of their phosphorus from lake sediments.
 When they die, some of the phosphorus in their tissues is released back into the water, while some remains bound in the plant tissue that will join the sediment.
 Where these sediments are at a water depth of less than 10 metres deep, the plant tissue phosphorus may be used to fuel plant growth in subsequent years.
 If the plant material is transported to waters deeper than 10 metres, the phosphorus will become essentially locked away in the sediments.

 Positive Changes are Happening

 The cycle of phosphorus tells us that there are significant reservoirs of phosphorus in Lake Simcoe and that these reservoirs have been caused by many years of excessive loads.
 While the lake has many natural processes for absorbing excess phosphorus, when these processes get overwhelmed, the result can be excessive plant growth or algal blooms; indicating a system out of balance.

 It has taken many decades for Lake Simcoe to accumulate this much phosphorus and it will take many more to return it to an ecologically sustainable state.

 This means that the efforts we are making today may not show immediate results, but positive change is happening.
 We are now seeing improvements in dissolved oxygen, decreasing phosphorus concentrations and the return of some environmentally sensitive species in the watershed.

 Continued monitoring - We continue to monitor the phosphorus sources throughout our watershed.
 Monitoring helps better understand how wet and dry years impact our management plans and how we can adapt to new challenges.